M-Kay7634/Simon-Game-JS/README.md

  -> git branch //  show the list of branches and highlight the current one -> git checkout -b BranchName  // creates a new branch -> git checkout BranchName // used to move one branch to another branch (main - feature or feature to main).
+-> git checkout -d deletetest // used to delete a branch